 Practice Social Distancing

-- Keep your distance from others (about six feet).
+- Keep your distance from others outside your household (about six feet).

 - Consider taking the stairs between floors to avoid crowding elevators.